-1. Industrial temperature range product for 15ns and 20ns speed grades are available as a standard device.
+1. Industrial temperature range product for 15ns speed grade is available as a standard device.
+All other speed grades are available by special order.

-- 2. Green parts are available.
-For specific speeds and packages contact your local sales office. - LEAD FINISH (SnPb) parts are in EOL process.
-Product Discontinuation Notice PDN# SP-17-02
+2. Green parts available.
+For specific speeds and packages contact your sales office.

+LEAD FINISH (SnPb) parts are in EOL process.
+Product Discontinuation Notice - PDN# SP-17-02